argonautproject/us-core-patient-data-feed/spec.md

    1. Servers SHALL support notifications when a resource is first created.
    1. Servers SHALL support notifications when a resource is deleted.
    1. Servers SHALL support notifications when a resource status reaches a terminal value (e.g., `entered-in-error`).
-   1. Servers SHALL support [labeled notifications](triggering-events.md) for any mandated events.
-Specifically:
+   1. Servers SHALL support [labeled notifications](triggering-events.md) for the following mandated events:
-     1. Servers that support the US Core Encounter profile SHALL support the following [Core Events](triggering-events.md#2-core-events): `encounter-start`, `encounter-end`.
+       - Servers that support the US Core Encounter profile SHALL support `encounter-start`, `encounter-end` [Core Events](triggering-events.md#2-core-events).
-     1. Servers that support the US Core Laboratory Result Observation profile SHALL support the following [Core Events](triggering-events.md#2-core-events): `result-available`, `result-amended`.
+       - Servers that support the US Core Laboratory Result Observation profile SHALL support `result-available`, `result-amended` [Core Events](triggering-events.md#2-core-events).
    1. Servers MAY send labeled notifications with additional event codes to convey additional semantics about the triggering event.
    1. Servers SHOULD support notifications for all status changes of supported resource types.
    1. Servers SHOULD support notifications for any clinically meaningful changes to the resource.